When Did Mexico Win Its Independence From Spain

 Conclusion

 Mexico's journey to independence was a long and arduous one, culminating in victory in 1821.
 The fight was fueled by deep-seated social inequalities, Enlightenment ideals, and the weakening of Spanish authority.
-Figures like Hidalgo, Morelos, Guerrero, and Iturbide played pivotal roles, each contributing to the eventual triumph.
+Figures like Hidalgo, Morelos, Guerrero, and Iturbide played key roles, each contributing to the eventual triumph.

 Understanding the nuances of this historical period is crucial for appreciating the complexities of contemporary Mexico.
 The legacies of the War of Independence continue to shape Mexican identity, culture, and politics.
-By exploring the diverse perspectives, examining the social and economic factors, and reflecting on the long-term consequences, we can gain a deeper understanding of this pivotal moment in Mexican history.
+By exploring the diverse perspectives, examining the social and economic factors, and reflecting on the long-term consequences, we can gain a deeper understanding of this central moment in Mexican history.